jbkerry/oligo/docs/tiled.rst

 .. _star-blat:

 **STAR** (:option:`-s`, :option:`--star_index`) or **BLAT** (:option:`--blat`)
     To check for off-target binding, either the sequence aligner STAR or the BLAST-like Alignment Tool (BLAT) can be used.
-By default, STAR is used, unless `oligo.py Tiled` is run with the :option:`--blat` flag.
+By default, STAR is used, unless `design.py Tiled` is run with the :option:`--blat` flag.
 Since BLAT is more widely used to detect off-target binding events, this might be preferred by the user.
 However, BLAT can be particulary slow for large designs, especially for the human reference genomes.
 STAR's exceptional speed is better suited for designs with >1000 oligos.
 If the :option:`--blat` flag is not selected, the path to the STAR index must be supplied after the :option:`-s` (or :option:`--star_index`) flag.

 API
 ===

-As well as being run as a full pipeline from the command line, the `oligo` classes have been written such that the individual methods can be easily run in a python shell.
-The `Tiled` pipeline implements methods from :doc:`oligo.Tiled <tiled_class>`.
+As well as being run as a full pipeline from the command line, the `design` classes have been written such that the individual methods can be easily run in a python shell.
+The `Tiled` pipeline implements methods from :doc:`design.Tiled <tiled_class>`.
 The following examples show the order in which the class methods are implemented:

 .. code-block:: python
     :caption: Create a instance of the Tiled class

+    >>> from oligo.design import Tiled
-    >>> t = oligo.Tiled(genome='hg38', fa='hg38_genome.fa', blat=True)
+    >>> t = Tiled(genome='hg38', fa='hg38_genome.fa', blat=True)

 .. code-block:: python
     :caption: Generate oligos and write to fasta file